christinamcmahon/gatsby-portfolio/content/pages/index.md

 page: Index
 heading: Hello There!
 ---
-I’m Mohan and I love creating useful stuff.
-I’m a Passionate Front-end Developer, UI/UX Enthusiast, AndroidGeek, FirebaseLover and Web Developer.
-Currently, I’m an Undergrad in Computer Science.
+I'm Christina and I love to code.
+I'm a Passionate Full Stack Web Developer and I recently graduated from Flatiron School where I gained expertise in JavaScript, React, and Ruby on Rails.